dt-arr/multi-agent-ai-chatbot-otel-demo/README.md

 ## Usage
 The application uses Streamlit to create a web interface accessible through your browser.
 Once launched, it displays the URL to access the chatbot UI.

-The supervisor agent coordinates between multiple specialized agents, providing users with comprehensive financial and insurance assistance through a conversational interface.
+The supervisor agent coordinates between multiple specialized agents, providing users with financial and insurance assistance through a conversational interface.

 ## Instrumentation and Monitoring